-Aurora is one of six auditioned choral ensembles at Luther College in Decorah, Iowa.
-Established in 1981, the group is comprised of first-year women, selected each fall by audition.
-They perform on and off-campus for worship services, participate in the annual Christmas at Luther concert and Dorian Vocal Festival, and present a spring concert with the Norsemen, Luther's choral ensemble for first-year men.
+Aurora is one of five auditioned choral ensembles at Luther College in Decorah, Iowa.
+Established in 1981, the group is comprised of sopranos and altos, selected each fall by audition.
+They participate in worship services, perform in the Family Weekend concert, participate in Christmas at Luther, the Dorian Vocal Festival, and present a spring concert with the Norskkor, Luther's choral ensemble for first-year tenors and basses.
 The choir has also participated in Luther performances of major choral/orchestral works, such as Beethoven's Mass in C major and Bach's The Passion according to St. John.

 Actively involved in the process of creating new music, Aurora has premiered works by composers such as Libby Larsen, Ola Gjeilo, Jocelyn Hagen, Shawn Kirchner, Kevin Jay Isaacs, Abbie Betinis, Gwyneth Walker, Mack Wilberg, Daniel Kallman, Ben Allaway and Melba Williamson.
 The choir has been a member of the ACDA Women’s Commissioning Consortium since 2009.

-The word Aurora, Latin for dawn, represents the first light of day, or for these women, the beginning of their college experience and journey as independent scholars.
+The word Aurora, Latin for dawn, represents the first light of day, or for many of these singers, the beginning of their college experience and journey as independent scholars.

 Aurora rehearses MWF 1:30 to 2:30 p.m.
-Rehearsal location for Aurora is in the Weston H. Noble Recital Hall.
+The Rehearsal location for Aurora is in the Noble Recital Hall (NRH).